 The British government has paid £33 million (€38 million) to Eurotunnel, which runs the Channel Tunnel between the UK and France, after the company took legal action over the process to award ferry contracts to cope with a no-deal Brexit.

-In a new twist to the ferry contracts saga in the UK, Eurotunnel has expressed concern over the £103 million pound deal (more than €113 million) to the three ferry companies that would provide additional freight capacity on new routes across the Channel in case of a no-deal Brexit.
+Eurotunnel in January expressed concern over the £103 million (more than €113 million) deal to the three ferry companies that would provide additional freight capacity on new routes across the Channel in case of a no-deal Brexit.

-They called out what they termed the 'distortionary' and anti-competitive behaviour of the British government and the use of public funds.
+The company hit out at what it dubbed the "distortionary" and anti-competitive behaviour of the British government and the use of public funds.

 What are the contracts about?

-Back in December, the British government announced they would spend more than £100 million (€111 million) chartering extra ferries to relieve cross-Channel traffic congestion in case the UK does not secure a deal to leave the European Union this year.
+Back in December, the British government announced that it would spend more than £100 million (€111 million) chartering extra ferries to relieve cross-Channel traffic congestion in case the UK does not secure a deal to leave the European Union this year.